AcademySoftwareFoundation/OpenColorIO/docs/guides/contributing/getting_started.rst

 Checking Out The Codebase
 *************************

-The master code repository is available on Github:  http://github.com/AcademySoftwareFoundation/OpenColorIO
+The main code repository is available on Github:  http://github.com/AcademySoftwareFoundation/OpenColorIO

-For those unfamiliar with git, the wonderful part about it is that even though only a limited number people have write access to the master repository, anyone is free to create, and even check in, changes to their own local git repository.
+For those unfamiliar with git, the wonderful part about it is that even though only a limited number people have write access to the main repository, anyone is free to create, and even check in, changes to their own local git repository.
-Your local changes will not automatically be pushed back to the master repository, so everyone feel free to informally play around with the codebase.
+Your local changes will not automatically be pushed back to the main repository, so everyone feel free to informally play around with the codebase.
 Also - unlike svn - when you download the git repository you have a full copy of the project's history (including revision history, logs, etc), so the majority